shariq1989/cookbook/content/recipe/vietnamese_caramel_chicken.md

 +++
 title = "Vietnamese-Style Caramel Chicken" date = "2021-05-14"
 description = "You will love this one pan, Vietnamese-inspired chicken.
-It is sticky sweet and packs a bit of heat brought on by the addition of fresh chilis.
+It is sticky sweet and packs a bit of heat brought on by the addition of fresh chillies.
 While cooking, it will look like plain ol' chicken right up until the last few minutes of cooking when it caramelizes right before your eyes, turning a perfect golden brown.
-I top ours with fresh cilantro, thinly sliced chilis, and a bit of lime zest." tags = [
+I top ours with fresh cilantro, thinly sliced chillies, and a bit of lime zest." tags = [
     "entree",
     "quick meals"